NEMSLinux/nems-docs/docs/check_commands/check_minecraft.rst

 Need a Minecraft server?
 Create one for free and host it on a Raspberry Pi!
 Download `Pinecraft Installer <https://github.com/Cat5TV/pinecraft/>`__ today!

+`check_minecraft` is compatible with all versions of Pinecraft Installer-powered Minecraft servers (as well as most other Minecraft, Paper, Spigot, Forge, etc. servers).

 Command Line
 ------------